workers-safety/workers-safety-website/content/communications/injured-workers-day.md

 ### Workers' Compensation is a Right!
 Injured Workers' Day Rally and March.

-Despite the epidemic of precarious, unsafe, and toxic work, the Workers' Safety and Insurance Board (WSIB) is more concerned with its own bottom line than with protecting the well-being of injured workers in Ontario.
+Despite the epidemic of precarious, unsafe, and toxic work, the Workplace Safety and Insurance Board (WSIB) is more concerned with its own bottom line than with protecting the well-being of injured workers in Ontario.

 We need to come together and demand our right to workers' compensation.